theunicornguild/myrent/03_renters/09_python_1_editing.md

    return render(request, 'renter/edit.html', {'form': form})
 ```

-We defined the function `editRenter` so it can take an `id` as an argument, then defined a variable `renter` which uses a function that will import shortly called `get_object_or_404()` and the main functionality of this function is trying to get an object from a specific model with a specific key/value pair and if it fails to get that specific item it will just send the user to a 404 page (page not found)
+We defined the function `editRenter` so that it takes an `id` as an argument.
+Then defined a variable `renter` which uses a function that we'll import shortly called `get_object_or_404()`.
+The main functionality of this function is to try and get an object from a specific model with a specific key/value pair and if it fails to get that specific item, it will just send the user to a 404 page (page not found).

 In this case we provided the `Renter` model and for the key/value pair we need to match the id of the object with the id that the user provides so its gonna be `id=id`